RhetTbull/osxphotos/README.md

 #### export all photos to ~/Desktop/export group in folders by date created

-`osxphotos export --export-by-date ~/Pictures/Photos\ Library.photoslibrary ~/Desktop/export`

-**Note**: Photos library/database path can also be specified using `--db` option:

-`osxphotos export --export-by-date --db ~/Pictures/Photos\ Library.photoslibrary ~/Desktop/export`
+`osxphotos export --export-by-date --library ~/Pictures/Photos\ Library.photoslibrary ~/Desktop/export`

 #### find all photos with keyword "Kids" and output results to json file named results.json

-`osxphotos query --keyword Kids --json ~/Pictures/Photos\ Library.photoslibrary >results.json`
+`osxphotos query --keyword Kids --json --library ~/Pictures/Photos\ Library.photoslibrary >results.json`

-#### Find all videos larger than 200MB and add them to an album named "Big Videos" in Photos, creating the album if necessary
+#### Find all videos larger than 200MB and add them to an album named "Big Videos" in Photos, creating the album if necessary.
+Use the last opened library (do not explicitely specify a library)

 `osxphotos query --only-movies --min-size 200MB --add-to-album "Big Videos"`